RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/common-platforms/ros-motion-server-framework.md

 git clone https://github.com/shubhamgarg1994/robot_motions_server_ros
 git clone https://github.com/shubhamgarg1994/example_motion_task_config
 ```
 All the required changes to add a new task will be done inside example motion task config folder.
 Now, we will explain how a new task can be added to this framework.
-Here, we are adding a new task for the PX4 flight controller. **If you are not familiar with MAVROS, PX4 offboard mode, please look at this [tutorial]**(https://akshayk07.weebly.com/offboard-control-of-pixhawk.html). <br />
+Here, we are adding a new task for the PX4 flight controller. **If you are not familiar with MAVROS, PX4 offboard mode, please look at this** [tutorial](https://akshayk07.weebly.com/offboard-control-of-pixhawk.html). <br />

 A high-level state machine is written inside the `test_action_client file.py`.
 Here, we will be running a high-level command “uavTakeOff” by calling SimpleActionClient Server.
 Below code snippet will request a new task named `uavTakeOff`. <br />
 ```